 The KLCC Park itself is a green oasis spread over 50 acres.
 It’s a beautiful park for a stroll, just be aware that it can get very hot and humid.
 We just about made it round but had to go to the shopping centre after to try and cool down.
 There is a children’s water play area but our girls were too old for it.

-KLCC Park is also the best place to take photos of the Petronas Towers.
-This is where we took the one below.
+KLCC Park is the best place to take photos of the Petronas Towers.

-KLCC Suria also has plenty of options for food and drinks.
+KLCC Suria has plenty of options for food and drinks.